uzhegovaelena/books-api/README.md

 # API Project | Books

 This project creates with the Django framework.
+I am using Postgres database.
 I created an API book project where you can add new books, add them to favorites, rate and write reviews.
 ![Link](https://github.com/uzhegovaelena/books-api/blob/main/Book.PNG)